 Cloud computing is cheaper, and it avoids many secondary costs like running servers, but the main reason to look at a cloud-finance system is to integrate all your business IT.
-After spending the last three years becoming a credible option for fast moving, smaller businesses, larger business should now evaluate moving their ERP & finance systems to the cloud.
+After spending the last three years becoming a credible option for smaller businesses, it is now time for larger businesses to evaluate moving their supply chain & finance systems to the cloud.
 At GrowthPath, helping clients choose better systems is a means to an end, and that end is profitable growth.

 Tim Richardson is a Director of GrowthPath.
 He is an Australian CPA holding a Masters of Accountancy and degrees in Computer Science and Linguistics, with CFO & Finance Director experience with large SMEs and multinationals.
 He had senior IT and Finance roles in Indonesia, Asia Pacific and Western & Central Europe.
 Prior to moving into finance, he was an ERP and business analytics developer, consultant and project manager.
 His commercial experience covers automotive, lighting, repetitive manufacturing, retail, wholesale, high-volume online commerce and medical services.

 The cloudy new direction of business IT

 The future of business IT is in the cloud.
 It's cheaper, simpler yet more insightful and more productive.
 The cloud revolution is propelled by fast, reliable internet; cheap servers and widely-used open-standards for interchanging data and instructions between software.

 Small businesses can use cloud software to avoid owning and babysitting a Windows server (backups, updates, power failures ...).
 They can disperse their workforce more easily, and use contract staff and remote staff for back-office functions.
 So the cost saving and flexibility advantages extend further than it seems at first glance.